Blosc/blogsite/posts/blosc2-grok-release.rst

         mode="w",
     )

-We already compressed our first image with blosc2-grok!
+We already have compressed our first image with blosc2-grok!

 In this case, the `chunks` and `blocks` params of Blosc2 have been set to the shape of the image (including the number of components) so that grok receives the image as a whole and therefore, can find more opportunities to compress better.